Home » Money Management » Why You Should Discuss Finances Before Saying I Do

 Getting married is a time of joy for any couple.
-The thought of living the rest of your life with your best friend is normally consuming during the wedding planning time, and any other additional thoughts are placed on the wedding planning itself.
+The thought of living the rest of your life with your best friend is normally all-consuming during the wedding planning time, and any other additional thoughts are placed on the wedding planning itself.
 There are reservations to be booked, dresses to be bought, and table settings to be picked.
 However, during this planning time, very few couples take the time to discuss the future of their finances.

-In this day and age it is likely the couple has made joint purchases and financial investments prior to marriage.
+In this day and age, it is likely the couple has made joint purchases and financial investments prior to marriage.
 Even before marriage, the couple should have a firm financial plan in place so that the metaphorical flight does not crash before it even takes off.

 Take into account each others’ salaries, spending habits, and saving habits.
 Does your current job offer health benefits, but your spouse’s doesn’t?
 Factor in what it will cost you to put your spouse on your healthcare plan, and how that will affect your saving and spending.
 Does your spouse have a fairly new car, but you know you will need one in the near future?
 Factor in what a car payment will do to your salary, and determine if your spouse will be able to help you.